WhoIsJack/DySTrack/docs/source/usage/nikon_AXR.rst

    It is usually a high-resolution, high-quality configuration with averaging optimized for SNR, high pixel density (Nyquist if needed), and multiple channels.

+   *Side note:* Main scan image data for a 3D time course can be quite large.
+   Double-check that there is enough free disk space, i.e. roughly the size of a main scan stack times the number of samples (if multi-positioning) times the number of time points (plus some spare space for prescans and as a precaution to avoid slow-down of file writing).

 2. **Configure or reload the prescan Experiment Setup**